cheddZy/cheddZy/README.md

 - 👋 Hi, I’m @cheddZy
-- 👀 I’m interested in making things
+- 👀 I’m interested in making some sweet UI/UX.
+I mainly dabble in design
-- 🌱 I’m currently learning how to make a killer martini
+- 🌱 I’m currently learning how to make a killer martini and figuring out why css is creating artifacts
 - 📫 How to reach me artcheddzy@gmail.com (business related only)